Practicing yoga with your partner helps to build trust, create harmony, and strengthen bonds. Here's how to benefit from your own practice.

 Tip: try placing two mats right next to each other to create one large mat.

 When you’re ready, start your practice face to face and knee to knee.
-If one partner cannot sit cross-legged, have him or her sit in butterfly pose with the soles of the feet together.
+If one partner cannot sit with their legs crossed, have him or her sit in butterfly pose with the soles of the feet together.
 You’re ready to begin the opening sequence—a heart hug.

 - Put your left hands on each other’s hearts and your right hands in a Namasté prayer pose.